All Episodes

 They're not better.

-It's they're merely he's merely comparing it to every other sector of the economy.
+He's merely comparing it to every other sector of the economy.

-You know one of the reasons why what you're describing is going on is that consumers are sitting on their money.
+You know, one of the reasons why what you're describing is going on is that consumers are sitting on their money.

 We still have an incredibly high unemployment rate.